alexpechkarev/larbac/readme.md

 ##License

-Larbac for Laravel 5 is released under the MIT License.
+LaRBAC for Laravel 5 is released under the MIT License.
 See the bundled [LICENSE](https://github.com/alexpechkarev/larbac/blob/master/LICENSE) file for details.